0xa1bed0/mkenv/README.md

 * Derived from the absolute path of your project
 * Home folder is replaced with `home_`
-* Truncated automatically when too long

 ### **3. Open an interactive shell**

-The container starts tmux/zsh by default.
+The container starts shell by default.
 Resizes dynamically with your terminal.

 ---